 Among HBO’s top programming awards for 2014 are 19 Primetime Emmy® Awards, the most of any network for the 13th year in a row, with True Detective leading HBO programming with five awards, while Game of Thrones received four awards and The Normal Heart received two awards.
-HBO also received two Golden Globe® Awards, tied for the most of any television network, for Behind the Candelabra – Best Mini-series or Motion Picture Made for TV and Best Performance By an Actor in a Mini-Series or Motion Picture Made for TV (Michael Douglas); and three George Foster Peabody Awards for the documentaries Life According to Sam, Mea Maxima Culpa: Silence in the House of God and Six by Sondheim; two News & Documentary Emmy® Awards including The Crash Reel in the Outstanding Informational Programming – Long-form category; and three Sports Emmy® Awards including Outstanding Sports News Anthology for Real Sports with Bryant Gumbel.
+HBO also received two Golden Globe® Awards, tied for the most of any television network in 2014 for Behind the Candelabra – Best Mini-Series or Motion Picture Made for Television and Best Performance by an Actor in a Mini-Series or Motion Picture Made for Television (Michael Douglas); three George Foster Peabody Awards for the documentaries Life According to Sam, Mea Maxima Culpa: Silence in the House of God and Six by Sondheim; two News & Documentary Emmy® Awards including The Crash Reel in the Outstanding Informational Programming – Long-form category; and three Sports Emmy® Awards including Outstanding Sports News Anthology for Real Sports with Bryant Gumbel.

-On the technology side, HBO continues to build on the latest innovations and content distribution platforms, bringing its programming libraries online though its highly successful and acclaimed brand extensions HBO GO and MAX GO, which are also available on iPad®, iPhone®, iPod touch®, Kindle Fire, select Android™ devices and platforms such as Apple TV®, Google Chromecast, Xbox 360®, Samsung® Smart TVs, Roku® and PlayStation®3.
+HBO also continues to bring its programming libraries online though its highly successful and acclaimed brand extensions HBO GO and MAX GO, which are also available on iPad®, iPhone®, iPod touch®, Kindle Fire, select Android™ devices and platforms such as Apple TV®, Google Chromecast, Xbox 360®, Samsung® Smart TVs, Roku® and PlayStation®3.
 As of February 2015, HBO GO has over 13 million registered users in the U.S.